 Describing himself to be in a “kind of emotional fever”, by December he confessed that “the pain is more acute, but it is a pain which in the circumstances I would not be without”.

 With the death of his wife in 1947, he decides not to continue the relationship with Emily because she would have killed the poet in him.
 His explains his surprising marriage to Vivienne:

 “All I wanted of Vivienne was flirtation or a mild affair.
 I was too shy and inexperienced.
 I was a divided man, as I had been from 1911 - 1915."

 Eliot accuses Emily of loving him for his reputation but insensitive to his poetry and a lack of respect for his newly found religion.

-In 1957, Eliot married his secretary, Valerie Fisher, and lived happily ever after; or at least, until his death in 1965.
+Ten years later, in 1957, Eliot married his secretary, Valerie Fisher, and lived happily ever after; or at least, until his death in 1965.
 She wrote of him:

 “There was a little boy in him that had never been released.
 Cats may have released it”.

 Eliot presented Valerie with the first edition of “The Waste Land,” on February 17, 1958, with the words inscribed: